Research | Research Policies | Graduate Research Assistantship Policy | NDU

 • An interview by the concerned Faculty Graduate Committee

 • In addition to the above, applicants from other universities to NDU should complete a minimum of 6 graduate credits at NDU with a GPA of 3.5 and above.
-This requirement may be waived upon the discretion of the Faculty Graduate Committee
+This requirement may be waived at the discretion of the Faculty Graduate Committee.

-• Other grading systems will be assessed by the concerned Faculty Graduate Committee to determine the GPA in the major field of study
+• Other grading systems will be evaluated by the concerned Faculty Graduate Committee to determine the GPA in the major field of study.

 Duration

-A GTA/GRA is granted assistantship for the duration of one semester/summer session.
+A GTA/GRA is granted assistantship for one semester/summer session duration.

 Conditional Renewal

-• The respective department decides on the continuous need for an assistantship
+• The respective department deems there is a continuous need for an assistantship.

 Duties of a GTA/GRA